-- (e) Definitions of Membership Classes: - (1) Members: Are employees of the City of Jacksonville who have enrolled in the Police and Fire Pension Plan and are contributing to the Plan through payroll deduction and are either classified as Group I Members or Group II Members. - (2) Group I Members: Are employees of the City of Jacksonville

-- (3) Group II Members: Are employees of the City of Jacksonville who are hired by the City for full time employment on or after the prospective effective date of Ordinance 2014-386-E and who have enrolled in the Police and Fire Pension Plan and are contributing to the Plan through payroll deduction. - (4) Group I Retirees: Are former Group I Members who are retired under the terms of the Plan. - (5) Group II Retirees: Are former Group II Members who are retired under the terms of the Plan. - (26) Qualified Members: Are Group I Members employees of the
+- (e) Definitions of Membership Classes: - (1) Members: Are employees of the City of Jacksonville who have enrolled in the Police and Fire Pension Plan and are contributing to the Plan through payroll deduction and are either classified as Group I Members or Group II Members. - (2) Group I Members: Are employees of the City of Jacksonville who were hired by the City for full time employment prior to the prospective effective date of Ordinance 2014-386-E and who have enrolled in the Police and Fire Pension Plan and are contributing to the Plan through payroll deduction. - (3) Group II Members: Are employees of the City of Jacksonville who are hired by the City for full time employment on or after the prospective effective date of Ordinance 2014-386-E and who have enrolled in the Police and Fire Pension Plan and are contributing to the Plan through payroll deduction. - (4) Group I Retirees: Are former Group I Members who are retired under the terms of the Plan. - (5) Group II Retirees: Are former Group II Members who are retired under the terms of the Plan. - (26) Qualified Members: Are Group I Members employees {00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}7

-City who have elected to participate in the deferred retirement option program under Section 121.209. - Group I Members, former active Group I Members who have completed five or more years of credited service as active members and have either (1) vested their service for deferred retirement (Inactive Beneficiary) or (2) have met time and service requirements for retirement, or are retired as totally and permanently disabled while an active member, or anyone receiving benefits as a surviving spouse or minor child of a member (Active Beneficiary); or (ii) with respect to Group II Members, former active Group II Members who have completed ten or more years of credited service as active members and have either (1) vested their service for retirement or (2) have met time and service requirements for retirement, or are retired as totally and permanently disabled while an active member, or anyone receiving benefits as a surviving spouse or minor child of a member (Active Beneficiary).
-In the case of the distribution of DROP benefits for Group I Members, the estate of the Qqualified Mmember or former Qqualified Mmember may also be considered to be a

-30 31 beneficiary in the event that there is no surviving spouse.
+City who have elected to participate in the deferred retirement option program under Section 121.209.

+$(\frac{2}{7})$ Beneficiary or Beneficiaries: Are (i) with respect to Group I Members, former active Group I Members who have completed five or more years of credited service as active Members and have either (1) vested their service for deferred retirement (Inactive Beneficiary) or (2) have met time and service requirements for retirement, or are retired as totally and permanently disabled while an active member, or anyone receiving benefits as a surviving spouse or minor child of a member (Active Beneficiary); or (ii) with respect to Group II Members, former active Group II Members who have completed ten or more years of credited service as active Members and have either (1) vested their service for retirement or (2) have met time and service requirements for retirement, or are retired as totally and permanently disabled while an active member, or anyone receiving benefits as a surviving spouse or minor child of a member (Active Beneficiary).
+In the case of the distribution of DROP benefits for Group I Members, the estate of the $Q{\overline{q}}$ ualified Mmember or former Qqualified Mmember may also be considered to be a beneficiary in the event that there is no surviving spouse.